-This indication criterion is consistent with the guidance in Generic Letter (GL) 81-12 regarding manual actions for associated circuit resolution for alternative shutdown (Paragraph III.G.3) [Ref.
-32] and states, for instance, "For circuits of equipment and/or components whose spurious operation would affect the capability to safely shutdown... provide a means to detect spurious operations and then [provide] procedures to defeat the maloperation of equipment (i.e., closure of the block valve if [a power-operated relief valve (PORV)] spuriously operates, opening of the breakers to remove spurious operation of safety injection)."
+For circuits of equipment and/or components whose spurious operation would affect the capability to safely shutdown...provide a means to detect spurious operations and then [provide] procedures to defeat the maloperation of equipment (i.e., closure of the block valve if (a power-operated relief valve (PORV)) spuriously operates, opening of the breakers to remove spurious operation of safety injection).

 The adequacy of indications to detect the need for an action (in this example, spurious operations) illustrates the basic concept of needing sufficient indications so that (1), (2), and (3) in the previous paragraph can be performed.

-Section IX of Attachment I to Information Notice (IN) 84-09 [Ref.
-33] lists the minimum monitoring capability to achieve hot shutdown: (1) diagnostic instrumentation for shutdown systems; (2) level indication for all tanks used; (3) pressurizer (PWR) or reactor water (BWR) level and pressure; (4) reactor coolant hot leg temperatures, or core exit thermocouples, and cold leg temperatures (PWR); (5) steam generator pressure and level (wide range, PWR); (6) source range flux monitor (PWR); (7) suppression pool level and temperature (BWR); (8) emergency or isolation condenser level (BWR).
+Section IX of Attachment I to IN 84-09, "Lessons Learned From NRC Inspection of Fire Protection Safe Shutdown Systems (10 CFR 50, Appendix R)," dated March 7, 1984 [Ref.
+33], lists the minimum monitoring capability, which includes (1) diagnostic instrumentation for shutdown systems, (2) level indication for all tanks used, (3) pressurizer (PWR) or reactor water (BWR) level and pressure, (4) reactor coolant hot-leg temperatures, or core exit thermocouples, and cold-leg temperatures (PWR), (5) steam generator pressure and level (wide range, PWR), (6) source range flux monitor (PWR), (7) suppression pool level and temperature (BWR), and (8) emergency or isolation condenser level (BWR).
 However, annunciators, indicating lights, pressure gauges, and flow indicators are among the instruments typically not protected under the guidance in IN 84-09, although these instruments may be needed to detect that a maloperation or other trigger for action has occurred.
-IN 84-09 does not exclude other alternative methods of compliance.
-Plant staff may employ alternative instrumentation to comply with the regulation (e.g., boron concentration indication).
+IN 84-09 does not exclude other alternative methods of achieving hot shutdown.
+Plant staff may employ alternative instrumentation to help achieve hot shutdown (e.g., boron concentration indication).

-The importance of providing more indication than recommended in IN 84-09 was recognized when the NRC updated its inspection guidance in March 2003 [Ref.
+The importance of providing more indication than recommended in IN 84-09 [Ref.
+33] was recognized when the NRC updated its inspection guidance in March 2003 [Ref.
 10] for operator manual actions.
 "Determine whether adequate diagnostic instrumentation, unaffected by the postulated fire, is provided for the operator to detect the specific spurious operation that occurred."
 Suppose a plant has protected only the instrumentation needed to conform to IN 84-09.
-If due to lack of circuit protection, the plant staff have to respond to an inappropriate equipment operation (e.g., decreasing pressurizer level), additional diagnostic instrumentation needs to be sufficient for the operator to direct the correct response.
+If due to lack of circuit protection, the plant staff has to respond to an inappropriate equipment operation (e.g., decreasing pressurizer level), additional diagnostic instrumentation needs to be sufficient for the operator to direct the correct response.
 For example, the decreasing pressurizer level could be due to spurious closure of an in-line MOV.
 If so, which one?
 The plant's fire protection safe shutdown analysis should consider the means to determine the source of the problem, if that is necessary to identify the correct operator action.

 The importance of available indication is also covered in such documents as NUREG-1764 [Ref.
 24] and NUREG-0711 [Ref.
-27], which are cited in NUREG-800, Section 18.0 [Ref.
+27], which are cited in NUREG-0800, Section 18.0 [Ref.
 7].
-NUREG-1764 states that "...a description should be provided for... parameters that indicate that the high-level function is available... operating[, and]... achieving its purpose...
-[C]onsider not only the personnel role of initiating manual actions but also responsibilities concerning automatic functions, including monitoring the status of automatic functions to detect system failures..."
-NUREG-0711 discusses the need to "...provide evidence that the integrated system adequately supports plant personnel in the safe operation of the plant...
-The objectives should be to... validate that, for each human function, the design provides adequate alerting, information, control, and feedback capability for human functions to be performed under normal plant evolutions... [and] transients."
+NUREG-1764 states that "...a description should be provided for...parameters that indicate that the high-level function is available...operating[, and]...achieving its purpose....
+[C]onsider not only the personnel role of initiating manual actions but also responsibilities concerning automatic functions, including monitoring the status of automatic functions to detect system failures...."
+NUREG-0711 discusses the need to "...provide evidence that the integrated system adequately supports plant personnel in the safe operation of the plant....
+The objectives should be to...validate that, for each human function, the design provides adequate alerting, information, control, and feedback capability for human functions to be performed under normal plant evolutions...[and] transients."